milonmaze/privacy-terms-observatory/www.commonsensemedia.org/about-us/our-mission/privacy-policy.md

 Subscribers: information necessary to process payments for your Common Sense Media subscription (including affecting renewals, if and as applicable), such as name, email address, phone number, payment card information (including name as shown on your card, billing address (street address, city, state, country, ZIP code), expiration date, security code and payment card number, and associated details of subscriptions purchased from us (including any relevant payments taken).

-Please note, although our Payment Services providers require all this information to process payments on our behalf, we do not receive your full security code and payment card number – we only receive the final four digits of your payment card number.
+Note: although our Payment Services providers require all this information to process payments on our behalf, we do not receive your full security code and payment card number – we only receive the final four digits of your payment card number.